Value Filtering

 To move your filtering key:

-• Hover over the its panel - the cursor will show as a move pointer (four arrows)
+• Hover over the panel - the cursor will show as a move pointer (four arrows)

 • Click and drag the cursor to one of the four docking zones